For the life of me, I can’t picture Madonna in Tsfat. The Material Girl in the land of the immaterial?

 Al-Sayyid Bedouin Sign Language has been highlighted by linguists for the following reasons:

-It is one of the few languages to arise without an outside influence.
+• It is one of the few languages to arise without an outside influence.
 ABSL is not based on the Arab or Hebrew patterns of the surrounding languages, but has a unique grammatical and linguistic structure (Science Daily)

-Linguists look to ABSL to give them clues about how languages originated.
+• Linguists look to ABSL to give them clues about how languages originated.
 Prof. Carol Padden of UC-San Diego remarks: “Because ABSL developed independently, it may reflect fundamental properties of language in general and provide insight into basic questions about the way in which human language develops from the very beginning.” (ibid)

-In its third generation, ABSL presents a strong model for linguistic study in helping to understand how languages are formed and developed
+• In its third generation, ABSL presents a strong model for linguistic study in helping to understand how languages are formed and developed

 Let me tell you something I bet you don’t know about Gaza: it is rumored to have some of the best beaches in the world.

-While I wish we lived in a world where the only rivalry between the Palestinians and the Jews were who caught the biggest wave or had the best surfboard, that is far from the reality.
+While I wish we lived in a world where the only rivalry between the Palestinians and the Jews was who caught the biggest wave or had the best surfboard, that is far from the reality.

 But let’s imagine.